HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 > blue lego and I can do anything I want with it’.
 It didn’t matter if I was building an underwater
 > aquanauts base or an airplane  --  I knew exactly how to use that lego block.

-With the right set of "lego blocks", a single stylesheet should accommodate an evolving application without having to change much or at all.
-Traditional CSS has never _scaled_ in that sense: It's always grown linearly along with markup, with tons of repetition (or worse, _almost_-repetition).
+With the right set of "lego blocks", a single stylesheet can accommodate an evolving application without having to change much or at all.
+Traditional CSS has never _scaled_ in that sense: It's always grown linearly along with markup, with lots of repetition and lots of opportunities for inconsistency.

 <figure class='figure-xs'>